 Since its inception, NBEP has funded research projects to explore new issues, synthesize existing data, and create on-the-ground projects to improve fresh and saltwater habitats.
 This Research Plan represents the first time NBEP has created a guideline to funnel research from questions to answers and create a pipeline to new and exciting research and projects.
-It is anticipated that one project may contain more than one or all of these steps.
+It is anticipated that one project may contain more than one or all these steps.

 The outcomes of the Plan drive research activities, and multiple projects taken together should create significant evidence to show achievement.
+Research activities and projects include academic topics, applied research, and concerns directed by local communities.
 The Narragansett Bay region is arguably one of the most studied estuarine regions in the world, with nearly 100 years of research to draw from and datasets available for analysis.
 The first step along this continuum is understanding and synthesizing the data currently available to shed light on what is known, what is unknown, how the ecosystem is responding to actions, and provide avenues for further, new research.
 Once the gaps are known, they can be filled through new data collection, and further analysis or modeling.
 Finally, all information will be shared widely with multiple audiences.
 These activities can be iterative and non-linear.
 NBEP anticipates projects will address one or more of the activities listed below.